 Do you ever start a trip with only carry-on luggage but do so much shopping en route that you must check a bag on the return?
-For instance, there was the six-country, 22-day trip that started with a conference in Morocco and ended with Christmas markets in Germany.
-By Day 10, I’d accumulated so much stuff that my luggage had to expand and carry-on-only was no longer possible, especially not on intra-European flights.
+As just one example, on a Thanksgiving trip that started in the souks of Morocco and ended with Christmas markets and holiday shopping in Austria and Germany, I accumulated so much stuff that flying carry-on-only was no longer possible—certainly not on intra-European flights—and my luggage had to expand.

 * A thin, lightweight duffel.